On this page

 Our organisation received HEY Grant funding in a previous round.
 Can we apply again?

-Yes, but success in a previous round does not guarantee success in future rounds.
-The committee encourages organisations applying for an additional HEY Grant to be explicit about how an additional round of funding will build on the work of the previous project.
+Success in a previous round does not guarantee success in future rounds.
+The committee encourages organisations applying for an additional HEY Grant to be explicit about how an additional round of funding will build on the work of the previous project, with up-to-date evidence of why your project is needed.

-The committee also encourages you to give some thought to ongoing strategies that will be put in place as part of an additional funded project to reduce reliance on the funding pool in the future.
+The HEY Grants Assessment Committee also encourages you to give some thought to ongoing strategies for sustainability that will be put in place as part of an additional funded project to reduce reliance on the funding pool in the future.

 Do we need deductable gift recipient status or to be a tax-exempt charity to be eligible?